Sustainable Transport

 How can topic be adapted to Spatial Engineering

-Typically, topics in sustainable transport are societally relevant and policy related.
-There is always a policy angle related to the contribution to sustainability goals and a planning angle related to implementation pathways of sustainable transport solutions.
-In the ITC related research in transportation spatial analysis is probably the key methodology and given that all transport problems are spatial in nature we welcome people who are strong in spatial analysis.
-There may or may not be a modeling component in which the transport or other system are modeled to aid in understanding and to develop and evaluate scenarios for interventions.
+Typically, topics in sustainable transport are societally relevant and policy-related.
+There is always a policy angle related to the contribution to sustainability goals and a planning angle related to the implementation pathways of sustainable transport solutions.
+In fact, the wickedness of sustainable transport systems most often lies in the development of solutions that are acceptable to the most important stakeholders.
+In the ITC-related research in transportation, spatial analysis is probably the key methodology, and given that all transport problems are spatial in nature, we welcome people who are strong in spatial analysis.
+There may or may not be a modelling component in which the transport or other systems are modelled to aid in understanding, developing and evaluating scenarios for interventions.